UKCloud/documentation/articles/kubernetes/k8s-home.md

 - **Container runtime.** This is what runs the applications and associated dependencies within the container.

-- **Container orchestration.** This is the automation of the operation effort required to run containerised workloads and services
+- **Container orchestration.** This is the automation of the operation effort required to run containerised workloads and services.

 ### Container runtime